-The number of additional calls to be made will be determined by the number of barks the dogs make, The maximum number of additional calls are five per game.
+The number of additional calls was determined by the number of barks the dogs made with the maximum number of additional calls being five per game.

-If you achieve a full house within the extra calls then you will be awarded a share of the Royal Pardon jackpot.
-This jackpot is similar to a progressive jackpot in so far as it grows with each game that it isn’t won.
+Completing a full house within the extra calls saw you awarded a share of the Royal Pardon jackpot.
+This jackpot was similar to a progressive jackpot in that it grew with each game that it wasn’t won.

 Fancy a spin the wheel?